 Follow these steps for success:

-- Find an article worth sharing: As an example, let’s use “What to Expect From Millennial Renters in 2019” from the Rental Housing Journal.
-Since Visio Lending is the nation’s premier rental loan lender, this article is highly relevant to what we do.
+- Find an article worth sharing: As an example, let's use "How to Spot a Good Real Estate Investment In a Tumultuous Market" from Forbes.
+Since Visio Lending is the nation's premier rental loan lender, this article is highly relevant to our audience.
 Plus, it comes from a reliable source.

 - Share away: Paste the link into the post box, and it will populate a featured image and link for you.
 Once it does, it is safe to delete the link to make it look cleaner (your viewers will still be able to click).
 Don’t forget to add your hashtags for additional reach and searchability!